 Where is Excel used?

 Spreadsheets have proven useful in many fields, from accounting, finance, sales and marketing to engineering for complex calculations, and handling test data.
-Anything from replacing an ordinary calculator to complex calculations in many steps, keeping lists of data, projections, planning, sorting and organising.
+Anything from replacing an ordinary calculator to refined calculations using many steps, keeping lists of data, projections, planning, sorting and organising.